-A pure-hybrid channel allocation approach (such as HMCP [11]) is optimized for providing higher system throughputs for non-delay sensitive applications.
+A hybrid channel allocation approach is optimized for providing higher system throughputs for non-delay sensitive applications.
 However, a main drawback with the hybrid channel allocation approach is the channel switching delays associated with the wireless radio hardware and software.
-For instance, the channel switching delay currently in our hardware, T_s is 5 ms. This includes several components such as, delays due to stopping interrupt service routines of the driver, tuning to the new frequency, re-starting the interrupt service routines and sensing the medium.
+For instance, the channel switching delay currently in our hardware, T_s is 5 ms. This is because of several factors such as, stopping interrupt service routines of the driver, tuning to the new frequency, re-starting the interrupt service routines and sensing the medium.
 To compensate for the higher switching delays, it is advisable to spend at least a minimum amount of time in a channel, before switching to another channel for amortizing the switching costs.
 Additionally, consider a scenario where there are multiple packets to be sent by a node, each on a different channel.
 In this case, while sufficient time has to be spent transmitting packets on the current channel before switching to the next channel, there has to be a limit on the time spent on any single channel.
-In the network used for our experiments, the minimum time spent on a channel, T{min} is 20 ms, and the maximum time spent, T{max} on a channel before switching to another channel that has packets waiting to be spent is 60 ms. The relevance of these parameters and the procedure used for choosing these values are discussed in more detail in [17].
-Thus, the channel switching delay, T_s along with T{min} and T{max} together may add to the overall transmission time of a packet.
+In the network used for our experiments, the minimum time spent on a channel, T{min} is 20 ms, and the maximum time spent, T{max} on a channel before switching to another channel that has packets waiting to be spent is 60 ms. The relevance of these parameters and the procedure used for choosing these values are discussed in more detail in [12].
+Thus, the channel switching delay, T_s along with T{min} and T{max} together may adds to the overall transmission time of a packet.

-To illustrate more on the switching delays, we discuss the following simple experiment.
+We demonstrate the switching delays using the following simple experiment.